sarahciston/codingcare/posts/guide.md

 06 Oct CCC

->>Ada: stumbled on it by chance, i get bored very easily, won't take projects unless i'm very excited about it. kind of trained me, started learning more music visualization and how i built up all the ..al the coding knowledge i have is
+>>Ada: stumbled on it by chance, I get bored very easily.
+I won't take projects unless I'm very excited about it. kind of trained me, started learning more music visualization and how i built up all the ..al the coding knowledge i have is

 SC: learning to give yourself permission even though there isn't a clear path.